Lyndon LaRouche: 1986: Electoral success in Illinois; press conference allegations

-In March 1986, Mark Fairchild and Janice Hart – LaRouche National Democratic Policy Committee candidates – won the Democratic primary for statewide offices in Illinois, gaining national attention for LaRouche.
+In March 1986, Mark Fairchild and Janice Hart – LaRouche National Democratic Policy Committee candidates – unexpectedly won the Democratic primary for statewide offices in Illinois, gaining national attention for LaRouche.
 The Democratic gubernatorial candidate, Adlai Stevenson III, withdrew his nomination rather than run on the same slate as LaRouche members, and told reporters the party was "exploring every legal remedy to purge these bizarre and dangerous extremists from the Democratic ticket."
 A spokesman for the Democratic National Committee said it would have to do a better job of communicating to the electorate that LaRouche's National Democratic Policy Committee was unrelated to the Democratic Party.
 The New York Times wrote that Democratic Party officials were trying to identify LaRouche candidates in order to alert voters, and asked the LaRouche organization to release a full list of its candidates.

 A month later, LaRouche held a press conference to accuse the Soviet government, British government, drug dealers, international bankers, and journalists of being involved in multiple conspiracies.
 Flanked by bodyguards, he said: "If Abe Lincoln were alive, he'd probably be standing up here with me today," and that there was no criticism of him that did not originate "with the drug lobby or the Soviet operation ..."
 He said he had been in danger from Soviet assassins for over 13 years, and had to live in safe houses.
 He refused to answer a question from an NBC reporter, saying "How can I talk with a drug pusher like you?"
 He called the leadership of the United States "idiotic" and "berserk," and its foreign policy "criminal or insane."
 He warned of the imminent collapse of the banking system and accused banks of laundering drug money.
 Asked about the movement's finances, he said "I don't know. ...
 I'm not responsible, I'm not involved in that."